-- Starting ew-cbm starts ew-cbm-accelerator automatically, in fact, it would also start ew-live-ingest. - On system that the number of channels is many times more than CPU cores, it is recommended to separate the set of cores running ew-cbm and ew-live-ingest by using systemd CPU affinity, to avoid ew-cbm workers' peaks affects ingestion of ew-live-ingest workers run on same core.
+- Starting ew-cbm starts ew-cbm-accelerator automatically, in fact, it would also start ew-live-ingest. - In some CPU-intensive cases, such as the number of channels is many times more than CPU cores, or the thumbnail generation is in use, it is recommended to separate the set of cores that run ew-cbm and ew-live-ingest by using systemd CPU affinity, to avoid ew-cbm worker peaks affecting ingestion of ew-live-ingest workers.